yers-m/yers_documentation/docs/NLME/index.md

 # NonLinear Mixed-Effects (NLME) modelling
+* Aim
+  + to generate parameter estimates that describe the observed data most appropriately
+  + using maximum likelihood estimation
+  + iteratively selects parameters maximising the probability of observing the data
-* analysing the population and individual level simultaneously
+* Analysing the population and individual level simultaneously
 > mixed-effects modelling = fixed-effects + random-effects

 ---